Dual-Stream Diffusion for World-Model Augmented Vision-Language-Action Model

-For this section, during the pretraining stage, the model is trained exclusively on the video component of the BridgeV2 dataset \citep{walke2023bridge}, optimizing only the world-modeling term of the flow matching loss while randomly initializing the action tokens.
+Leveraging large-scale video datasets allows models to acquire generalizable representations of object dynamics and scene evolution without relying on low-level action annotations.
+DUST’s dual-stream architecture is naturally suited for this setting, as it enables pretraining on action-free video to accumulate world-modeling knowledge prior to finetuning as a policy, thereby bridging the gap between inexpensive large-scale video data and costly teleoperated robot data.
+For this pipeline, during the pretraining stage, the model is trained exclusively on the video component of the BridgeV2 dataset \citep{walke2023bridge}, optimizing only the world-modeling term of the flow matching loss while randomly initializing the action tokens.
 After pretraining, we finetune the model on the RoboCasa dataset using 100 demonstrations per task.
-Table~\ref{Tab:transfer} shows that incorporating video pretraining yields substantial gains, with DUST achieving an average success rate of 0.585 compared to 0.501 without pretraining.
+Table~\ref{Tab:tab_pretraining} shows that incorporating video pretraining yields substantial gains, with DUST achieving an average success rate of 58.5 compared to 50.1 without pretraining.
 These results highlight that large-scale passive video data can effectively transfer to downstream policy learning, improving data efficiency and generalization while reducing dependence on expensive robot demonstrations.